dart-lang/web/README.md

 <!-- START updated by tool/update_bindings.dart.
 Do not modify by hand -->
 Based on [`@webref/idl 3.39.1`](https://www.npmjs.com/package/@webref/idl/v/3.39.1).
 <!-- END updated by tool/update_bindings.dart.
 Do not modify by hand -->

+For instructions on re-generating the DOM bindings, see (bindings_generator/README.md)[bindings_generator/README.md].